MicrosoftDocs/azure-dev-docs/articles/ux-beta/app-db-javascript/deploy-nodejs-mongodb-app-service.md

 ## 1 - Create the Azure App Service

-Azure App Service is used to host the Express.js web application code.
-When setting up the App Service for the application, you will configure two individual components:
+Azure App Service is used to host the Express.js web app.
+When setting up the App Service for the application, you will specify:

+* The **Name** for the web app.
+This name is used as part of the DNS name for your webapp in the form of `https://<app-name>.azurewebsites.net`.
+* The **Runtime** for the app.
+This is where you select the version of Node to use for your app.
-* An **App Service plan** which defines the operating system and compute resources (CPU, memory) available for the application.
+* The **App Service plan** which defines the compute resources (CPU, memory) available for the application.
-* An **App Service web app** which defines the application name and runtime used by the application.

-All Azure resources must belong to a *resource group*, a logical container for grouping Azure resources.
-A standard practice is to create a resource group per application to hold all of the Azure resources needed for the app.
-When creating the App Service, you'll also create a resource group for the app.
+* The **Resource Group** for the app.
+A resource group lets you group all of the Azure resources needed for the application together in a logical container.

 Azure resources can be created using the [Azure portal](https://portal.azure.com/), VS Code using the [Azure Tools extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack), or the Azure CLI.